J4ncHy/gps/README.md

 # GPS
 An arduino project for my matura project.

+Takes data from a NEO-6M GPS module and writes then onto an SD card in the folder dd-mm-yy and into a hh-mm.gpx file.
+It also displays some info on the 1.8 SPI TFT display.

+To see your recorded path, go to https://www.google.com/maps/d/ and make an new map.
+Then import the .gpx file into a new layer.

 The program is using the following libraries:

 - Adafruit GFX library - can use the preloaded TFT libarary instead of this,